ogunbor/pinocchio_vault/README.md

 # Solana Pinocchio Starter

-### This is a solana native starter project with batteries included

-## Steps to start (Please use wsl or linux for smooth devux)
+## Steps to start (Please use wsl or linux for smooth devex

 ### 1. clone the repo